taddyb/DeepGroundwater.github.io/docs/blog/posts/buckets_as_conceptual_hydr.md

 The real beauty lies in the interplay between abstraction and application.
 While we recognize the limitations of these analogies—no bucket, spring, or reservoir can capture the full complexity of a river basin or a turbulent atmosphere—they still provide an essential scaffold for exploration.
 From conceptual hydrological models to modern machine learning architectures, these analogies offer a common language to connect diverse fields of study, sparking innovation in ways that would be impossible without simplification.

 ## References
-Acuña Espinoza, E., Loritz, R., Álvarez Chaves, M., Bäuerle, N., and Ehret, U.: To bucket or not to bucket?
+Acuña Espinoza, E., Loritz, R., Álvarez Chaves, M., Bäuerle, N., and Ehret, U. (2024) To bucket or not to bucket?
 Analyzing the performance and interpretability of hybrid hydrological models with dynamic parameterization, Hydrol.
 Earth Syst.
-Sci., 28, 2705–2719, https://doi.org/10.5194/hess-28-2705-2024, 2024.
+Sci., 28, 2705–2719, https://doi.org/10.5194/hess-28-2705-2024.

+Beven, K. J. (2018).
+On hypothesis testing in hydrology: Why falsification of models is still a really good idea.
+Wiley Interdisciplinary Reviews: Water, 5(3), e1278.

+Beven K. (2019) Towards a methodology for testing models as hypotheses in the inexact sciences.
+Proc.
+R. Soc.
+A 475: 20180862. http://dx.doi.org/10.1098/rspa.2018.0862

 Frame, J. M. (2010).
 An integrated surface water-groundwater interaction model for the Carmel River.

 Frame J. M., L. Hernandez Rodriguez, and M. Bassiouni (2023).
-"DeepBucketLab - A Playground for Understanding Deep Learning for Hydrologic Process Representations," DOI: 10.5072/zenodo.7349
+"DeepBucketLab - A Playground for Understanding Deep Learning for Hydrologic Process Representations," DOI: 10.5072/zenodo.7349.
+10.5072/zenodo.7348

 Frame J. M., Bindas T., Araki R., Rapp J. and Deardorff E. (2024) Synchronization in hydrologic  processes and modeling the response with concepts, physics and neural networks.
 ESS Open Archive.
 DOI: 10.22541/essoar.171320241.14125931/v1